Vietnam

 In December 2024, the Foundation ran programming in Vietnam — inspired and co-taught by Bao Phan, a former student of co-founder Chuck Eesley — in partnership with Fulbright University Vietnam, UEH University, and an HKU/AWS workshop on AI Innovation & Trends.

 The Foundation’s Vietnam programming, like the Tanzania trip, came through a former student.
-Bao Phan had taken Chuck’s courses years earlier and pitched the idea of bringing programming to Vietnam — then organized the trip and co-taught alongside us in December 2024.
+Bao Phan had taken Chuck’s courses years earlier, served as a Foundation research assistant during his Stanford MS&E studies, and pitched the idea of bringing programming to Vietnam — then organized the trip and co-taught alongside us in December 2024.

-Across the visit, we ran two to three events at partner institutions including Fulbright University Vietnam, UEH University’s College of Business, and an AI Innovation & Trends workshop in collaboration with HKU and AWS.
-Approximately 30–40 students were reached directly across the events.
+Across the visit, we ran three events at partner institutions in Ho Chi Minh City: Fulbright University Vietnam, the University of Economics Ho Chi Minh City (UEH ISB), and an AI Innovation & Trends workshop in collaboration with HKU and AWS at the AWS Vietnam office.

 What this looks like in practice